voxel51/fiftyone/docs/source/integrations/cvat.rst

 You can also include a `read_only=True` parameter when uploading existing label attributes to specify that the attribute's value should be uploaded to the annotation backend for informational purposes, but any edits to the attribute's value should not be imported back into FiftyOne.
-This parameter is not used when uploading to existing projects.

 For example, if you have vehicles with their `make` attribute populated and you want to populate a new `model` attribute based on this information without